adeleke25/complete_ecommerce_aspnet_application/README.md

 ![MovieCategoryModel](https://github.com/user-attachments/assets/5dc8cc26-069e-485d-9e07-675d6bf4aade)

 ## Add DbContext file:
 DbContext is a central class in Entity Framework (EF), an Object-Relational Mapping (ORM) framework for .NET applications.
-It acts as a bridge between the application and the database, enabling CRUD (Create, Read, Update, Delete) operations on entities in an object-oriented manner
+It acts as a bridge between the application and the database, enabling CRUD (Create, Read, Update, Delete).
+It's called the Translated file because  it serves as the Translator between the models and the DB.
+Models are used to SEND & GET from DB.But for DB(SQL) to understand the code (C#) and vice-versa, you need a file in between which is DBContext which understand both C# and SQL languages. operations on entities in an object-oriented manner
 ## Key Responsibilities of DbContext:
 ### Database Interaction: It provides APIs to query the database, execute commands, and track changes to entities.